Nightmare1984/Nightmare-s-layan-git/README.md

-# This is XeroLinux's Layan Rice
+# This is Nightmare's Layan Rice

 ### Disclaimer